zervidas/baileys-pro/README.md

 </div>

-Baileys is a WebSockets-based TypeScript library for interacting with the WhatsApp Web API.
+**Baileys** is a WebSockets-based TypeScript library for interacting with the WhatsApp Web API.
+This is **not the official Baileys library**, but a **modified and extended version** developed independently to add functionalities that many developers have requested.
+These enhancements aim to improve flexibility, offer better developer experience, and provide tools that are missing from the original version.

 # Disclaimer
-This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with WhatsApp or any of its subsidiaries or its affiliates.
-The official WhatsApp website can be found at whatsapp.com.
-"WhatsApp" as well as related names, marks, emblems and images are registered trademarks of their respective owners.
+This project is **not affiliated with, endorsed by, or officially connected to WhatsApp Inc., Meta Platforms, Inc., or any of their subsidiaries**.
+The official WhatsApp website can be found at [whatsapp.com](https://whatsapp.com).
+"WhatsApp," along with related names, marks, and logos, are registered trademarks and the intellectual property of their respective owners.

-The maintainers of Baileys do not in any way condone the use of this application in practices that violate the Terms of Service of WhatsApp.
-The maintainers of this application call upon the personal responsibility of its users to use this application in a fair way, as it is intended to be used.
-Use at your own discretion.
-Do not spam people with this.
-We discourage any stalkerware, bulk or automated messaging usage.
+This modified version of Baileys was created with the intention of empowering developers, but it **must be used responsibly**.
+The maintainers **strongly discourage** any usage that goes against WhatsApp’s [Terms of Service](https://www.whatsapp.com/legal/terms-of-service).
+This includes—but is not limited to—spamming, bulk or automated messaging, stalking, scraping user data, or deploying it in any way that violates privacy, consent, or platform integrity.

+This project is provided **as-is** and should be used with **extreme caution**.
+**You are solely responsible** for how you choose to use this library.
+Always ensure your use case is ethical, legal, and respects the rights and privacy of others.

+**Use at your own discretion.** Respect platform rules, user boundaries, and stay within legal and moral lines.

 ## Example